Mechanical/Physical Control Options

 Biological Control Options

 Grass carp will seldom control aquatic vegetation the first year they are stocked.
 They will consume mosquito fern but it is not a preferred food item.
 Grass carp stocking rates to control mosquito fern are usually in the range of 7 to 15 per surface acre or more.
-In Texas, only triploid grass carp are legal and a permit from the Texas Parks and Wildlife Department is required before they can be purchased from a certified dealer.
+In Texas, only triploid grass carp are legal and a permit from the Texas Parks and Wildlife Department is required before they can be purchased from a certified dealer (list at end of packet).

 Tilapia will consume mosquito fern but are a warm water species that cannot survive in temperatures below 55o F. Therefore, tilapia usually cannot be stocked before mid-April or May and will die in November or December.
 Recommended stocking rates are 15 to 20 pounds of mixed sex adult Mozambique tilapia (Oreochromis mossambicus) per surface area.
 Tilapias are often not effective for vegetation control if the pond has a robust bass population due to intense predation.
 In Texas, stocking of Mozambique tilapia does not require a permit from the Texas Parks and Wildlife Department.
 Any other species of tilapia would require a permit.
 Check with out County Extension Agent in other states for legality of stocking tilapia.